Keeping Those Whites Pearly!

 Daily brushing and flossing are important to your dental health, but would you know that a cavity was brewing if you didn’t have pain?
 Would you necessarily know for sure that you have signs of gum disease that need further treatment?
 Most people probably wouldn’t, so this is why routine dental examinations and cleanings are so important to your dental health!

-If you can’t remember when your last dental cleaning was, and your teeth are looking less than their pearly white best, you need to call to schedule an appointment!
+If you can’t remember when your last dental cleaning was, and your teeth are looking less than their pearly white best, call a dentist near you to schedule an appointment!

 Your Teeth Need Regular “Deep” Cleaning